-In this regard, the IAFC, 2009 postulates that this shift toward a greater emphasis on fire prevention is necessary if the fire service wishes to more effectively accomplish its mission to save lives and property.
-The World Fire Statistics Centre (WFSC) whose main objective is to persuade governments to adopt strategies aimed at reducing the cost of fire noted that, although running at around one per cent of Gross Domestic Product (GDP) in most advanced countries, fire has generally received much less attention than the cost of crime or of road accidents.
-The WFSC further observed that wildfires are an increasingly prevalent natural disaster in many countries around the globe and, as the wildfire-urban interface becomes more extensive, more attention needs to be directed to their incidence, scope, and economic importance (WFSC, 2011).
+It is against this background that the International Association of Fire Chiefs (IAFC), 2009 postulates that a shift toward a greater emphasis on fire prevention is necessary if the fire service wishes to more effectively accomplish its mission to save lives and property.
+With regard to funding by governments to fire services, The World Fire Statistics Centre (WFSC) (whose main objective is to persuade governments to adopt strategies aimed at reducing the cost of fire) has noted that, although running at around one per cent of Gross Domestic Product (GDP) in most advanced countries, fire has generally received much less attention than the cost of crime or of road accidents.
+The WFSC further observed that wildfires (veldfires) are an increasingly prevalent natural hazard in many countries around the globe and, as the wildfire-urban interface becomes more extensive, more attention needs to be directed to their incidence, scope, and economic importance (WFSC, 2011).
 Most fire services legislation across the globe have also significantly moved towards prioritising fire risk assessment as a core component of fire services legislation.
 For example, the United Kingdom Fire and Rescue Act, 2004, introduces a new duty on all fire and rescue services authorities to promote fires safety which underpins the shift toward a more prevention-based and risk assessed approach, thereby helping to save more lives by reducing the number of fires occurring in the first place.